RHV-team/RapidHRV/paper/paper.md

 analyzedData = analyze.extract_heart(inputData, resampledRate)
 ```

-![Overview of `RapidHRV` pipeline.
-Across an entire block, the pipeline initially processes data with high-pass
+![Outlier rejection methods for Rapid HRV.
+The only outlier rejection method applied to the uncleaned time series is
-filtering, upsampling, and smoothing. `RapidHRV` then applies a sliding window across the entire block.
-Within each
+screening for a sufficient number of peaks to derive metrics.
+The cleaned time series then goes through a battery of
-window, the data are scaled.
-Heart rate (beats per minute) and heart rate variability (root mean squared of successive
+biological constraints (thresholding minimum/maximum beats per minute (BPM) and root mean square of successive
-differences + standard deviation of intervals) are calculated for each window, and data is submitted to outlier
+differences (RMSSD)) and statistical constraints (median absolute deviation (MAD) of peak heights, prominences, and
-rejection. `RapidHRV` produces both a cleaned and uncleaned time series of heart rate and heart rate variability.
+intervals; ensuring adequate duration from first to last peaks).
 ](https://github.com/peterakirk/RapidHRV/blob/main/Images/Outlier_flowchart.jpg?raw=true)

 To allow for selected manual inspection, we have also implemented optional interactive visualizations via `matplotlib`
-[@Hunter:2007] which plots the analyzed time course of heart rate and heart rate variability.
+[@Hunter:2007] which plots the analyzed HR/HRV time course.
 The user can then
 select and view specific data points to see the window of extraction (Figure 3).
 Visualization example:

 ```python